What is Metadata?

 • It supports the records discovery process for compliance audits.

-• The visibility gained by using it to document an organization’s data assets is the first step in streamlining data use so duplicate data can be reviewed, merged or removed.
+• The visibility gained by using it to document an organization’s data assets is the first step in streamlining data use, so duplicate data can be reviewed, merged, or removed.

-Actian and the Data Intelligence Platform
+Actian Data Intelligence

 FAQ